 That’s a good thing, because people connect more with brands that are emotive.
 They want your business to tell a story, and they want to see your quirks shine through in everything you do.
 Otherwise, you risk getting lost in a sea of sameness.

-In honour of our Building Your Brand Story masterclass, we thought we could spend some time helping you figure out exactly what makes your story unique.
+In honour of our Uncovering your personal brand story masterclass, we thought we could spend some time helping you figure out exactly what makes your story unique.
 Your passions, your joys, your successes, your failures – these are the things that got you where you are, and they’re the things that will continue to drive you going forward.

 A brand is more than just a personality.
 It’s a set of values and beliefs.
 It’s how you interact with customers and build relationships.
 And more than that, it’s how someone perceives you and the work you do.